matthew-parlette/minflux/CONTRIBUTING.md

 2. Make your changes.
 3. If adding new functionality, consider if you will need to add unit tests to verify functionality.
 4. Test your changes locally with `tox` as described above.
-5. Once everything looks good, commit your changes: `git add.` `git commit -m "Added some feature"`.
+5. Once everything looks good, commit your changes: `git add .` `git commit -m "Added some feature"`.
 6. Push your committed changed to your GitHub fork: `git push origin HEAD`.
 7. Follow [these steps](https://help.github.com/articles/creating-a-pull-request/) to submit your pull request.
 8. Keep an eye on your PR for comments/suggestions as well as any style violations automatically detected by [Hound](https://houndci.com/)